westarne/http-proxy-to-socks/README.md

 npm install -g http-proxy-to-socks
 ```

-Make sure your nodejs version is greater than `4`.
+Make sure your nodejs version is greater/equal to `14`.

 ## Usage